A long-term traveller’s guide to all the essentials you need for your backpacking trip!

 This post is a round-up of all the must-have backpacking essentials, including toiletries.
-The only thing I’ve not covered is clothes, since every trip is different.
-I’ll do a follow up post at a later date looking at clothing lists for top backpacking destinations like SE Asia.
+The only thing I’ve not covered in the post is clothes, since every trip is different – and what clothes to pack massively depends on climate/time of year/what activities you’ll be doing etc.

 Well, duh!
 If you’re going backpacking you need a brilliant backpack.
 If it’s a long-term trip, especially one with multiple stops, I strongly recommend that you find yourself a backpack that opens at the front or all the way around.
 My trusty Mountain Warehouse Traveller Rucksack is reasonably priced, ideal for travel, and still going strong after four years!